Asbestos Management Plan

 As required by Federal and State regulation, Canyon Grove Academy has an Asbestos Management Plan and it is available for inspection by appointment.
 Interested parties may contact the school

 Canyon Grove Academy employs certified teachers.
-Parents may request information regarding qualifications of their children’s teachers by emailing Mrs. Pili directly at email@example.com
+Parents may request information regarding the qualifications of their children’s teachers by emailing Mrs. Pili directly at email@example.com

 School Land Trust

 Kim Goates firstname.lastname@example.org

 If interested in serving on the school land trust committee, please contact Mrs. Goates @ firstname.lastname@example.org

 Canyon Grove Academy School Data Governance Policy